kenzab75-bit/truth-seeker-project/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5: Open the local preview and test the S'informer mega-menu.
+# The Vite dev server prints the URL (typically http://localhost:5173).
+# In the header, click "S'informer" to open the premium mega-menu and verify
+# navigation links, CTAs, and animations.
 ```

 **Edit a file directly in GitHub**